-Criteria for Termination: Failure of the fellow to fulfill the obligations of the residency training.
+Failure of the Fellow to fulfill the obligations of the Fellowship training.

-Any action, conduct, or health status of the fellow that is adverse to the best interests of patient care or the institutions to which the resident is assigned.
+Any action, conduct, or health status of the Fellow that is adverse to the best interests of patient care or the institutions to which the Fellow is assigned.

 Breach of professional ethics, as defined by the American Academy of Physician Assistants, in the Guidelines for Ethical Conduct.

-Violation of the rules of the fellowship program, the institution to which the fellow is assigned, or the law.
+Violation of the Rules and Regulations or the Policies and Procedures of the Fellowship program, the institution to which the Fellow is assigned, or the law.

-Withdrawal Policy: A fellow who fails to report to clinical/ER/OR responsibilities for three consecutive scheduled workdays without notice to, or approval by the program director, will be deemed voluntarily terminated.
+A Fellow who fails to report to clinical/ER/OR responsibilities for three consecutive scheduled workdays without notice to, or approval by the program director, will be deemed voluntarily terminated.